zbzailab/Astroverse-i18n/src/content/posts/us/astro-components-7.md

 second supports importing and using `.html` files as components or placing these files within the `src/pages/` subdirectory as pages.
 You may want to use HTML components if you're reusing code from an existing site built without a framework, or if you want to ensure that your component has no dynamic features.

-HTML components must contain only valid HTML, and therefore lack key second component features:
+HTML components must contain only valid HTML, and therefore lack key astro component features:

 - They don't support frontmatter, server-side imports, or dynamic expressions.
 - Any `<script>` tags are left unbundled, treated as if they had `is:inline`.
 - They can only [reference assets that are in the `public/` folder](/en/core-concepts/project-structure/#public).

 :::note
-A [`<slot />` element](/en/core-concepts/second-components/#slots) inside an HTML component will work as it would in an second component.
+A [`<slot />` element](/en/core-concepts/astro-components/#slots) inside an HTML component will work as it would in an astro component.
 In order to use the [HTML Web Component Slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) element instead, add `is:inline` to your `<slot>` element.
 :::

 ## Next Steps

-📚 Learn about using [UI framework components](/en/core-concepts/framework-components/) in your second project.
+📚 Learn about using [UI framework components](/en/core-concepts/framework-components/) in your astro project.